Skip to content

 • git@bitbucket.acme.corp:scm/PLAT/payments-api.git

-If a remote host matches an authenticated/stored server context, bb infers:
+If a remote endpoint matches an authenticated/stored server context or one of its aliases, bb infers:

 • BITBUCKET_URL